dufferzz/ReactQL-Logger/README.md

 IMPORANT NOTES:

-HOST=0.0.0.0 - Change package.json start script if not wanted

-You may run into problems with Auth0's security.
-Use <https://lvh.me:3000> instead of localhost:3000 for HTTPS.

-It is possible to use an SSH tunnel with HTTP Dev Server to negate having start a HTTPS server for access from other local devices.. this is far easier...
+It is possible to use an SSH tunnel for access from different devices (Auth0 moans a lot)

 ```bash
     ssh -N -L 3000:127.0.0.1:3000 user@yourserversip